theupdateframework/python-tuf/docs/tuf-rfc.md

 where `KEYTYPE` is a string describing the type of the key.
 The type determines the interpretation of `KEYVAL`.

-We define two keytypes at present: 'rsa' and 'ed25519'.
+We define two key types at present: `rsa` and `ed25519`.
 RSA keys MUST be encoded with the PEM format.
 TODO should specify PKCS#1, PKCS#8, or SPKI.

-Ed25519 keys MUST be lower case hexadecimal encodings of the 32 bytes of the public key.
+Ed25519 keys MAY be lower case hexadecimal encodings of the 32 bytes of the public key.
+Ed25519 keys MAY be encoded using PKCS#8 or hexadecimal.
+TODO should specify format.

 Both RSA and Ed25519 keys MUST use the `KEYVAL` format below.